joseph-flinn/site/frontend/posts/gen-ai-thoughts-2025-06-11.md

 found that over 80% of companies that have deployed genAI have not seen an impact to their bottom line.
 If companies are not seeing increased revenue, a genAI implementation is a break-even project at best.
 With genAI providers still in the red, the technology is still not in a sustainable state.
-While this may not be true forever, a future where genAI is can only be speculative.
+While this may not be true forever, a future where genAI exists can only be speculative.
 All we can conclude right now is that genAI is not a sustainable technology in its current state.
 Further technological advancements are required to make it sustainable.